 GO TO statements

 COMMON blocks

-IMPLICIT statements.
+IMPLICIT variable typing.

 Do not use IMPLICIT statements other than IMPLICIT NONE.
 All named constants, variables and functions should be explicitly typed (8).
 The IMPLICIT NONE statement should appear after the PROGRAM statement and before any type declaration statements.

-INTENT attributes INTENT(IN), INTENT(OUT), INTENT(INOUT)
+Use explicitly INTENT attributes INTENT(IN), INTENT(OUT), INTENT(INOUT)

 When a module declares sharable data, the SAVE statement guarantees that that data is preserved between references in different procedures (8).
 Although this can be beneficial, it may also lead to unwanted global behavior.
 Therefore the SAVE statement should only be used when necessary.
 When used, must be made explicit in the documentation (e.g. in an overview of all such variables).